For ACT Registration, go to www.actstudent.org.

 Outstanding Students of America Scholarship. $1,000 scholarship.
 Criteria include GPA of 3.0, active in community service and school activities.
 Go to www.outstandingstudentsofamerican.com for more information.
 Deadline: October 10.

 YoungArts Scholarship.
-As the sole national organization dedicated to encouraging and recognizing artistic excellence in the visual, literary and performing arts (including cinematic arts, dance, jazz, music, photography, thearter, visual arts, voice and writing), YoungArts ensures the nations’ most outstanding high school studens are encouraged to pursue careers in the arts.
+As the sole national organization dedicated to encouraging and recognizing artistic excellence in the visual, literary and performing arts (including cinematic arts, dance, jazz, music, photography, theater, visual arts, voice and writing), YoungArts ensures the nations’ most outstanding high school students are encouraged to pursue careers in the arts.
 15-18 year-olds OR students in grades 10-12 are eligible to apply.
-In 2011, 105 winners received more than $6.5 million in college scholarships because of the YoungArts recognition.
-Visit www.youngarts.org/apply for details on the applicaton requirements.
-Deadline: October 19.
+Cash awards of up to $10,000 per student (over $500,000 in total awarded each year).
+Visit www.youngarts.org/apply for details on the application requirements.
+Deadline: October 16.

 Coca-Cola Scholars Foundation Scholarship.
 Criteria involves leadership, commitment to community, and academic achievement.
 Visit www.coca-colascholars.org for additional requirements, guidelines, and application information.
 Deadline: October 31.